EvoEmo: Towards Evolved Emotional Policies for Adversarial LLM Agents in Multi-Turn Price Negotiation: Experimental Setting

-\paragraph{Datasets and LLMs.} Likewise to \citet{huang2024personality}, we selected a subset of negotiation cases from the CraigslistBargain dataset \citep{he2018decoupling}---a widely-used benchmark for negotiation studies---for evaluation.
+Likewise to \citet{huang2024personality}, we selected a subset of negotiation cases from the CraigslistBargain dataset \citep{he2018decoupling}---a widely-used benchmark for negotiation studies---for evaluation.
 This subset comprises 20 distinct multi-turn negotiation scenarios spanning diverse product categories, including electronics, furniture, vehicles, and housing.
 Each scenario specifies: (1) product details (name, category, and description), (2) agent-specific target prices for the seller, and (3) emotion annotations that support realistic bargaining dynamics.
 The selected dataset spans a wide price range (\$50--\$5{,}000) and includes varied item conditions (brand new or used), thereby enabling comprehensive evaluation of negotiation policies under heterogeneous market conditions.
-Representative state-of-the-art LLMs from leading AI providers---{GPT-5-mini} (OpenAI), {Gemini-2.5-Pro} (Google), and {DeepSeek-V3.1.1} (DeepSeek)---were selected to power both buyer and seller agents in our experiments.
-These models were chosen for their demonstrated strengths in conversational capabilities, strategic reasoning performance, and accessibility via APIS, providing comprehensive coverage across diverse model architectures.